Death Valley Days: Home media

 Shout!
 Factory (on behalf of Element 5 Media LLC and Rio Tinto), has released the first two seasons on DVD in Region 1.
 Both seasons were released as Walmart exclusives.
 The third season was released on March 21, 2017 The thirteenth season was released on July 31, 2017, as a Walmart exclusive.
 Then, on Tuesday, October 3, 2017, the title "went wide" with a general retail release.
 The fourteenth season was released on January 2, 2018.

 Reception

 Starting from the first season of the television series, McCann-Erickson noted that they saw a rise in sales of 20 Mule Team Borax.
 They also noted an increase in visitors to the Furnace Creek Inn, a Death Valley resort owned by show sponsor Pacific Coast Borax.

-Death Valley Days is by far the most successful syndicated television western series, the most successful television western ever in the half-hour format, and one of the longest-running and most successful of all scripted syndicated series.
-The end of the series in 1970, coupled with the end of Bonanza in 1973 and Gunsmoke in 1975, marked the demise of the traditional Western era in American television; by the mid-1970s, although western elements were still fairly common in modern series, such as Little House on the Prairie, pure western series were a thing of the past.